 The Fresh Prince house was built in 1937.
 Realtor.com describes its architectural style as

-It’s actually at 251 N. Bristol Avenue in Brentwood.
-On Google Streetview you
+but it’s actually in Brentwood.
+On Google Streetview you can only see the front gates.

 In future episodes, the clip with the gates was cut from the opening and he arrived straight at the house: